eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 4\.
 From **Source**, click **YAML**.

 5\.
-Go to the link, [codewind-che-plugin/0.12.0/devfile.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.12.0/devfiles/0.12.0/devfile.yaml), then copy and paste the contents into the YAML text box in your Codewind workspace.
+Go to the link, [codewind-che-plugin/0.12.0/devfile.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.13.0/devfiles/0.13.0/devfile.yaml), then copy and paste the contents into the YAML text box in your Codewind workspace.

 6\.
 Click **Create & Open**.

 ### Setting up Codewind
 Because of its dependency on `buildah`, Codewind needs to run as root and privileged.
 To enable Codewind, run the following commands:
-  * `oc adm policy add-scc-to-user anyuid system:serviceaccounts:<namespace>:che-workspace`
+  * `oc adm policy add-scc-to-user anyuid system:serviceaccounts:<namespace where you installed CodeReady Workspaces>:che-workspace`
-  * `oc adm policy add-scc-to-user privileged system:serviceaccounts:<namespace>:che-workspace`
+  * `oc adm policy add-scc-to-user privileged system:serviceaccounts:<namespace where you installed CodeReady Workspaces>:che-workspace`

 CodeReady Workspaces starts Codewind and installs the Codewind plug-ins.
 This process might take a couple of minutes for all of the necessary components to be pulled and started.

 ### Configuring Codewind to use application stacks
 Configure Codewind to use Appsody templates so you can focus exclusively on your code.
 Complete the following steps to select the Appsody templates:

-1. Under the Explorer pane, select **Codewind**.
+1. Select **Codewind**.
-2. Right-click **Local**.
+2. Right-click **Projects**.
 3. Select **Template Source Manager**.
 4. Enable **Appsody Stacks - incubator** and **Default templates**.

 After you configured Codewind to use Appsody templates, continue to develop your microservice within Codewind.

-If your organization uses customized application stacks and gives you a URL that points to an `index.json` file, you can add it to Codewind:

-1. Return to **Codewind** and right-click **Local**.
-2. Select **Template Source Manager**.
-3. Click **Add New +** to add your URL.
-4. Add your URL in the pop-up window and save your changes.

 ### Creating an Appsody project
 Throughout the application lifestyle, Appsody helps you develop containerized applications and maximize containers curated for your usage.
-If you want more context about Appsody, see [Appsody welcome page](https://appsody.dev/docs).

 1. Under the Explorer pane, select **Codewind**.
 2. Expand **Codewind** by clicking the drop-down arrow.